 While other suitors wanted to raze the entire property, which likely would have spelled the end for the forgotten bell — in another stroke of fortune, the new owners had a passion for historic preservation.
 Jokake’s risk and investment paid off, and they got a little more than they bargained for.
 Veach adds, “When they realized what it was, they put it into storage until construction was complete and then re-installed it with its original mount.”

-“It was lost in brush … they didn’t know it was there.”
+“It was lost in the brush … they didn’t know it was there.”

 Phil Tovrea’s Liberty Bell replica today. photo: Erica Veach